emosl/ChicasUnicornio/GDD.md

 ### **Killer Sprites**
-As Toby traverses through each level he will face threats such as spikes, acid pool and lava pool.
-If the player touches any of these, he will die.
-He will reappear next to the killer sprite with the ability used reduced.
+As Toby traverses through each level he will face threats such as rock, iceicles, pool and bombs.
+If the player reaches any of this he will be faced with the option of going through them or not.

 The amount of ability needed to overcome the killer sprites will vary each time.
 The user will be presented with the option to try or not.
-If the player is succesful, the ability used will increase. if the player is killed, he will loose of the ability used in the task.
+If the player is succesful, the ability used will increase. if the player is killed, he will loose the ability used in the task.
 Each task will have different requirements of ability that will be unknown to the user.
 The user will only have a range of possible requirements.

 Name|How to overcome|Message Displayed
  -|-|-